othercat/ThirdPartTools/CocoaPods/README.md

 All CocoaPods development happens on GitHub, there is a repository for [CocoaPods](https://github.com/CocoaPods/CocoaPods) and one for the [CocoaPods specs](https://github.com/CocoaPods/Specs).
 Contributing patches or Pods is really easy and gratifying.
 You even get push access when one of your specs or patches is accepted.

 Follow [@CocoaPodsOrg](http://twitter.com/CocoaPodsOrg) to get up to date information about what's going on in the CocoaPods world.

-If you're really oldschool and you want to discuss CocoaPods development you can join #cocoapods on irc.freenode.net.

 # Donations